odileeds/datamapper-layers/README.md

   - `license` - an object containing:
     - `text` - the display text of the license e.g. `"OGL v3"`
     - `url` - a link to the license terms
+    - `derivatives` - an optional boolean that says if this layer has a license that allows derivative data.
+Defaults to `false`.
   - `size` - the size of the GeoJSON data in bytes
   - `colour` - a hex/rgb colour to use for the layer (layers have one colour)
   - `centre` - the latitude and longitude of the data layer centre (allows basic location-sensitive searching through layers without having loaded the layers)
-  - `odbl` - a boolean that says if this layer has a license that allows derivative data
-  - `popup` - either a string with replacement keys (that will be available within the "properties" object of a feature in the GeoJSON, or a Javascript function that builds a string
+  - `popup` - either a string with replacement keys (that will be available within the `properties` object of a feature in the GeoJSON, or a Javascript function that builds a string.
+If nothing is provided, a popup will contain a table of key/value pairs from the `properties` object of the feature.

 It is also possible to create a choropleth map e.g.: